St John's Church, Stratford, E15 Little Domesday

-St John's Parish was originally part of the ancient Parish of West Ham, which was, at the time of The Domesday Survey, a part of Ham, in the Hundred of Becontree, in the County of Essex.
+St John's Parish was originally part of the ancient Parish of West Ham, which was, at the time of The Domesday Survey (external link), a part of Ham, in the Hundred of Becontree, in the County of Essex.
 Below are the entries from "Little Domesday" for Ham and at the bottom of the page a few definitions to aid your reading of it.
-The small f numbers are references to the folio number of the original Domesday Book.
+The small f numbers are references to the folio number of the original Domesday Book (external link).

 Essex